ChaosBest/AutoMLP/README.md

 Transfer Pytorch model aonto C/C++ kernels, and then FPGA implementation.

 More details and experiment data could be found in our paper "to be added".
+And if you any question or want some adjustment from this work, it will become our pleasure and please don't hesitate to contact us.

 Including: